Madame Pompadour (operetta): Synopsis

 Married Count René is in Paris for Carnival, at an inn with his friend, the poet Josef.
-When René picks up an attractive girl, she is revealed to be Madame Pompadour, and he is placed under arrest.
+When René picks up an attractive girl, she is revealed to be Madame de Pompadour, and he is placed under arrest.
 She gains him a reprieve, but she demands that he serve as her personal bodyguard and that Josef write a birthday play.
 She tells René to keep his distance – until midnight.
 Meanwhile, René's wife arrives, in search of her missing husband, and Louis XV wants to catch his mistress together with her lover.
 But clever Madame Pompadour is able to avoid detection, as she presents René's wife as her sister.

 English adaptations

 The first English adaptation, by Frederick Lonsdale and Harry Graham (lyrics), which opened at Daly's Theatre in London in 1923, ran for a very successful 469 performances.
 It starred Bertram Wallis as Louis XV, Derek Oldham as René, Huntley Wright as Joseph Calicott and Evelyn Laye in the title role.

 A second English adaptation, in two acts, with a libretto adapted by Clare Kummer and lyrics by Rudolph Schanzer and Ernst Welisch, was produced on Broadway in 1924–25, starring Wilda Bennett.
 This was the opening production of the new Martin Beck Theatre.
 Following the success of the London production, film and other versions were made.